-Playing Politics: Trolls, Fake Geeks, and the Game of Masculinity in Online Culture
+Gaming Masculinity: Trolls, Fake Geeks, and the Gendered Battle for Online Culture

 In 2016, a female videogame programmer and a female journalist were harassed viciously by anonymous male online users in what became known as GamerGate.
 Male gamers threatened to rape and kill both women, and the news soon made international headlines, exposing the level of abuse that many women and minorities face when participating in the predominantly male online culture.